 - Use caution when baiting and removing hooks

 Ideally fishing with someone else is the safest option, however if you are heading out alone let family and friends know the location of your fishing trip and your intended return time.
+Don’t forget that having a boat berth can make your fishing trip even more successful by cutting times and making the process more simple.

 You might also be interested in: Fishing Tips from Martha Cove Fishing Club